Methods and Benchmarks¶

 BCF.dat

-output for all systems and slightly affect the calculated charges.
+output for all systems and slightly affect the calculated charges in many systems.